bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 If you are using an Oracle or Microsoft SQL Server database, you will need to add the related JDBC driver in the `lib` folder.

 ::: warning
 This database configuration is only for the Platform setup tool.
-You still need to configure the database for your Tomcat or JBoss bundle.
+You still need to configure the database for your Tomcat or Wildfly bundle.
-To do so, refer to the [Tomcat](tomcat-bundle.md) and [JBoss](jboss-bundle.md) bundles pages.
+To do so, refer to the [Tomcat](tomcat-bundle.md) and [Wildfly](wildfly-bundle.md) bundles pages.
 :::